-Reconstruction of any legal structure partially or wholly destroyed by fire, flood, land movement, other natural calamity, or any other calamity beyond the control of the owner of such structure will not be considered new development for the purposes of this chapter if all of the following conditions are met:

-(1) On the date of the calamity damage, the legal structure was either actually used or fully capable of being used for residential or commercial use and assessed as an active residential or commercial use by the County Assessor.
-"Legal structure" as used in this subsection means a structure, including any remodel or addition, which was constructed under an approved building permit, or constructed at a time prior to the requirements of a building permit.

-(2) Application for a permit to reconstruct the structure must be made within 10 years of the date of the calamity damage.
+- (1) Reconstruction of any structure destroyed prior to November 3, 1992, by natural calamity or other calamity or any other structure which does not meet the provisions of subsection (C)(2) of this section will beconsidered new development, which must meet all provisions of this chapter, including its minimum lot size provisions. - Reconstruction of any legal structure partially or wholly destroyed on or after November 3, 1992, by fire, flood, land movement, other natural calamity, or any other calamity beyond the control of the owner of such structure will not be considered new development for the purposes of this chapter if all of the following conditions are met: - (a)-1) On the date of the calamity damage, the legal structure was either actually used or fully capable of being used for residential or commercial use and assessed as an active residential or commercial use by the County Assessor.
+"Legal structure" as used in this subsection means a structure, including any remodel or addition, which was constructed under an approved building permit, or constructed at a time prior to the requirements of a building permit. - (b)-2) Application for a permit to reconstruct the structure must be made within 10 years of the date of the calamity damage.
 If more time has elapsed since the date of the calamity damage and all permits and applications for permits to reconstruct the structure have expired, pursuant to subsection (C)(1) of this section, no further application for a permit to reconstruct the structure may be made, and current standards and minimum parcel sizes as specified in SCCC 7.38.045 for new construction will apply.

-(3) The OWTS to serve the reconstruction must meet or be upgraded to meet the standards as provided in SCCC 7.38.095 through 7.38.186 and must not be prohibited under SCCC 7.38.042.

-(4) Any contiguous undeveloped properties of the owner must be combined to achieve a minimum parcel size of at least 15,000 square feet.

-(D) Any proposed new use or proposed expansion of an existing use on a developed parcel served by one or more OWTS can only be approved if all existing and proposed uses on the parcel can be served by an OWTS that meets the requirements for a standard system or enhanced treatment system as specified in SCCC 7.38.095 through 7.38.186.
+- (c) 3) The sewage disposal system OWTS to serve the reconstruction shallmust meet or be upgraded to meet the standards as provided in SCCC 7.38.095 through 7.38.182 or the owner shall demonstrate through physical inspection 186 and testing, as necessary, that the existing system meets the standards as provided in must not be prohibited under SCCC 7.38.095 through 7.38.182042. - (d) 4) Any contiguous undeveloped properties of the owner must be combined to achieve a minimum parcel size of at least 15,000 square feet. - (ED)- Any proposed new use or proposed expansion of an existing use on a developed parcel served by one or more individual sewage disposal systems OWTS can only be approved if all existing and proposed uses on the parcel can be served by a sewage disposal system or systems which meetan OWTS that meets the requirements for a standard system or alternative enhanced treatment system as specified in SCCC 7.38.095 through 7.38.182.
+[Ord.
+5224 § 2, 2016; Ord.
+5217 § 2, 2015; Ord.
+4497 § 2, 1998; Ord.
+4440 § 4, 1996; Ord.
+4383 § 3, 1995; Ord.
+4283 § 4, 1993; Ord.
+4220 § 2, 1992].186.